kevinroisin/interview-study-guide/problems/permutation/E.md

     if(word.length() == 0) {
         System.out.println(permutation);
     } else {
-        for(int i = 0; i < word.length(); i++) {
         // loop through the letters left in the word, eg letter = word.charAt(i)
-            // for each letter, call permutate with that letter appended to the permuation and removed from the word permutate(permutation+word.charAt(i), word.substring(0,i) + word.substring(i+1));
+        // for each letter, call permutate with that letter appended to the permutation and removed from the word for(int i = 0; i < word.length(); i++) {
+            permutate(permutation+word.charAt(i), word.substring(0,i) + word.substring(i+1));
         }
     }